-Coho reproduction rates appear to be correlated with some hydrologic metrics, based on the hydrologic conditions and coho observations in water years 2007-2020 (though these linear models should not be overinterpreted, given the small sample size).
+The minimum performance criteria used to select the final set of best models were: adjusted R2 value of >0.6, a p-value of <0.2, an F-statistic of more than 10, and a LOOCV value of less than 747 (i.e., the LOOCV value of the best one-predictor model).
+The predictors and coefficients of the three models which met these criteria (lm2a, lm2b, and lm2c) are shown in Table 4.

+These criteria were selected using professional judgment based on the features of the available models, and the diversity of predictors in the resulting ensemble model.
+For example, the selection of a p-value criteria of <0.2 allowed the inclusion of lm2c (Table 2), with a p-value of 0.18, but excluded lm2d, with a p-value of 0.64.
+The authors felt that this was a reasonable cutoff in statistical significance for such a small sample size of observed response variable.
+Additionally, the three models that met these criteria incorporate information from the end of a dry season (BY_recon_10 and 100), the onset of the wet season (RY_Wet_Tim), and the wet season duration (Wet_BFL_Dur), which supports the professional judgment of the authors that the degree of hydro-ecological services provided each water year should be evaluated using information from multiple seasons.

+4.3.2 Hydrologic predictors and model structure

 The best single-predictor models (Brood Year reconnection dates for 10 and 100 cfs, or BY_recon_10 and BY_recon_100) are both related to the timing of rising fall flows in the Brood Year of each salmon cohort (Table 2).

 The predictor BY_FA_Mag, or the magnitude of the Brood Year fall pulse, was also highly correlated with coho spf (Figure 8).
-However, because a distinct fall pulse does not occur every year, including it would reduced the sample size to an unacceptable level (i.e., a total of six water years with a complete set of predictors and response observations).
-Because of this sample size limitation, and because some of the information about this pulse was carried in the reconnection date metric, FA_Mag was excluded from the set of potential predictors.
+However, because a distinct fall pulse does not occur every year, including it would have reduced the sample size to an unacceptable level (i.e., a total of only six water years with a complete set of predictors and response observations).
+Because of this sample size limitation, and because some of the information about this pulse was carried in the reconnection date metric, BY_FA_Mag was excluded from the set of potential predictors.

 The addition of a second predictor clearly improves model performance in terms of predictive power and test error.
-This is evident in the greater abundance of 2-predictor models with higher R2 and lower p-values (Figure 10), as well as in the increased R2 values, reduced AICc values, and reduced average error when comparing models lm2a and lm2b versus lm1a and lm1b (Tabulated in Tables 2 and 3; with observed and predicted values shown in Figure 11).
+This is evident in the greater abundance of 2-predictor models with higher R2 and lower p-values (Figure 10), as well as in the increased R2 values, reduced AICc values, and reduced average error when comparing models lm2a and lm2b versus lm1a and lm1b (Tables 2 and 3; with observed and predicted values shown in Figure 11).
 The three best two-predictor models included the Brood Year reconnection date for 10 cfs (BY_recon_10) and an indication of the onset or duration of the following wet season: Brood Year reconnection date for 100 cfs (BY_recon_100), wet season onset or duration for the Rearing Year (RY_Wet_Tim and RY_Wet_BFL_Dur).
 (Though they both occur as the Brood Year transitions to the Rearing Year, the two metrics BY_recon_100 and RY_Wet_Tim are not highly correlated, due to the more complex criteria needed for a flow event to qualify as the wet season onset.)

 Figure 11: Predicted vs observed values for coho smolt production per female in the linear models with one through four hydrologic predictors.
 A dashed 1:1 line is included for reference.